 More likely than not, if your goal is to be able to grow microgreens year-round, this can be accomplished but it will need to take a little thought and planning.

 Some seeds need a warmer environmental temperature for germination while others require a colder setting.
 As such, this will determine when it is best to grow what microgreens.
-If you try to sow seeds in the wrong time of year for your climate, it will likely result in a hit or miss crop.
+If you try to sow seeds in the wrong time of year for your climate and you cannot adjust your indoor climate, it may result in a hit or miss crop.

 Some gardeners suggest that it can also be crucial to consider at what point in the month you are planting.
 Specifically, planting with consideration to the cycles of the moon can affect the success rate of a crop of microgreens.
 The thought behind this is that the gravitational pull of the moon affects soil moisture and sap flow, just as it affects the rise and fall of the tides.